 Hi, my name is Max Bobholz.
-I am collecting used or new baseball equipment for children in Africa.
-Children in remote villages often have to play their games with homemade equipment or very few items shared by many.
-After watching Uganda's team in the Little League World Series nearly 4 years ago, I realized that we could provide these children with wonderful equipment by simply donating used equipment that sits, unused in our homes or garages.
+I have been collecting used and new baseball equipment for children in Africa since I was 12 in 2012.
+Children on teams throughout Africa are forced play their games with homemade equipment or very few items shared by many.
+After watching Uganda's team in the Little League World Series in 2012, I realized that we could provide these children with wonderful equipment by simply donating used equipment that sits, unused in our homes or garages.

 In memory of our coach...

 In January 2012, the baseball community of Green Bay lost a very special man who helped coach my teammates and me since we were young.
 He tragically took his own life;his loss was sudden and we all miss him so much (PLEASE if you or someone you know of are in need of help do not hesitate to talk to a trusted aid source).
 In honor of coach T. Williquette, all equipment donated to Africa will have his softball number -- 20 -- hand-written on each item so that each kid will play with the love for the game that Coach Williquette would seek for us to play with.

 Angels at Bat is a non-profit charity that is able to succeed only through the generosity of people and communities.
 This generosity usually comes in the form of equipment or monetary donations.
 We have received donations from individuals, teams, leagues, and organizations.
 Early in the charity's history, all donations came from the greater Green Bay, WI area.
 However, as the charity continues to grow, we are continuing to develop branches of the charity and now are able to collect equipment throughout the United States.
 We strive to organize ways for Angels at Bat to collect and gather equipment that communities have generously donated, even if this means traveling far distances in order to do so.
 Additionally, with money graciously donated through our GoFundMe page, we are able to purchase any additional equipment needed to bring and send to the children of Africa.